sksallaj82/aspnetcore-Vue-starter/README.md

 # ASP.NET Core & Vue.js Starter

 This is a fork of the template made by TrilonIO, please read through this as this forked project has deviated completely to support and add different direction.
+For any help on this project, please don't go to TrilonIO for help, I will try my best to help out with any confusions.
+This is a Forked repo, but it's took a radically new direction.

 Differences:
 Upgraded to ASP Core 3.1 (was 2.2)